 While most Free Spin features are triggered by specific symbols appearing on the reels in a single spin, or occasionally randomly at the end of a spin, some recent games have built in ‘bank’ features that allow the player to earn their way towards complimentary spins.
 Examples of this type of feature can be found in Microgaming’s Scrooge or The Dark Knight Rises and Net Entertainment’s ‘Robin Hood Shifting Riches’.

 These bank style Free Spin features are generally played out on the average coin size and lines played during the earning of the feature, but occasionally they have been set to play at the coin size and paylines of the last triggering spin.
 This has led to some substantial issues involving Microgaming and RealTime Gaming softwares where players have played minimum bets while earning the majority of the feature then moved up to maximum bets to trigger the last part of the feature, resulting in some smart players winning substantial sums of money that the casinos involved were unhappy to pay.

-Pick Bonus Features – Pick bonus features will generally take the player to a new screen showing a selection of objects or symbols connected with the theme of the game being played.
-The player will them get to either select a set number of them with each object awarding a prize, or continue to select objects until a specific symbol or alert is found that ends the bonus feature.
+Pick Bonus Features – This bonus will generally take the player to a new screen showing a selection of objects or symbols connected with the theme of the game being played.
+The player will then get to either select a set number of them with each object awarding a prize, or continue to select objects until a specific symbol or alert is found that ends the bonus feature.
 A good example of this type of feature would be Microgaming’s ‘Tomb Raider Secrets of the Sword’.

-While the Free Spin and Pick bonus features are by far the most commonly found Slots bonus features there are a huge variety of bonus features on the market.
+While the Free Spin and Pick bonus features are by far the most commonly found online Slots bonus features there are a huge variety of bonus features on the market.
 Below are some of the games with the more interesting bonus features we’ve come across that haven’t been mentioned above;

 Leander Games – Megadeth